Mount Olympus

 Character: You think you know discrimination?
 Do know what it is to be reviled?
 Hardly.
 Sure, you’ve heard the names ‘Tief,’ ‘Clueless,’ or even ‘Cord Baby,’ but do you really think these are all that insulting?
 Try ‘Abomination.’
 Or ‘Plague of Mankind.’
 Even been called one of those by someone who meant it, berk?
 I thought not.
 If you want to come here, you’d best leave your predispositions behind.
 We’re all monstrous here, children and grandchildren of Gaea herself, and we ain’t too pretty.
 But if you can set aside your silly little assumptions about us, as we have to each other, then you are welcome to the Bestiary.

-Behind the Throne: Not everyone in the Bestiary is as open to change and idealistic as Aphalleus, and his reverence of the Olympians have earned the leader more than a little contempt.
+Behind the Throne: Not everyone in the Bestiary is as open to change and idealistic as Aphelleus, and his reverence of the Olympians have earned the leader more than a little contempt.
 One individual who has rejected the ideas of Aphalleus is Trephorae (prime harpy [she/her] / Society of Sensation / N).
 She was driven mad by a mage who made her vulnerable to her own song, and was fortunate enough to escape her Prime world through the Portal Defile, learning of the Sensates.
 Currently, she believes that man will never accept the monsters of their legends as equals, and staunchly defies the idea of integration between Gaea’s kin and mortals.
 She argues that they are too close-minded to ever learn the true diversity of the multiverse.

-Another nonconformist is Hamellus (planar curst [he/him] / wizard / Revolutionary League / CN).
+Another nonconformist is Hamellus (planar curst wizard [he/him] / Hands of Havoc / CN).
 Hamellus was a roguish mage who wandered the planes stirring up trouble across the planes.
-On his last living quest, he travelled to the Realm of Hades, in which he caused such a tremendous ruckus that Hades made him an undead who could never die simply to keep the knave from returning to the Underworld upon death.
+On his last living quest, he travelled to the realm of Hades, in which he caused such a tremendous ruckus that Hades made him an undead who could never die simply to keep the knave from returning to the Underworld again upon death.
 Ejected back into the Olympian realms and instantly labelled a monster, Hamellus found refuge in the Bestiary, where, though not one of Gaea’s brood, is accepted as a fellow outcast.
 There, he has raised doubts among the populace (such as they are) of the greatness of the Olympians.
 Hamellus has found no fault with Gaea (yet), but sees the Olympians as powerful powermongers who have no respect for the common man (he’s right in a way, but it’s foolish to say it at all in Olympus).
 As a refugee of the Bestiary, the Olympians ignore what they see as an ineffective rabble rouser, but they know all to well (from Hades himself) just how irritating Hamellus can be.

 Description: The Bestiary is a cavernous city, carved into the side of the mountain by Gaea herself.
 She appealed to the Olympians, showing that not all of her monstrous progeny were evil or dangerous, and was granted the cavern as a place in which her outcast children could assemble and become civilised (so to speak).
 Most Olympians view the Bestiary as a convenient holding area for dangerous monsters, and most mortals on the Mount consider it a frightening hellhole, which keeps both parties from bothering the Bestiary’s citizens.
 This suits the city just fine.

 In order to enter the Bestiary and become a citizen, (and thus be granted protection from heroes and a comfortable home) a monster must do two things.
 First, it must renounce outright evil (though mild malevolence is acceptable).
 Then, as a token of good faith, it must give up its dangerous magical powers.
 A medusa looses her petrifying gaze.
 A great feyr must renounce the ability to produce negative emotions (including the basic fear attack).
 A harpy looses her song.
 Magical defences or immunities are not given up, nor are natural or physical attacks (which might include, in some cases, breath weapons, venom, or infestations like a curst’s rot grubs).
-Now no longer a magical threat, the monster is allowed to enter the city and is provided a home to its specifications – it is believes Gaea automatically adds housing as needed, though this has never been shown for certain.
+Now no longer a magical threat, the monster is allowed to enter the city and is provided a home to its specifications—it is believed Gaea automatically adds housing as needed, though this has never been shown for certain.
 Most citizens are of Gaea’s brood (namely, monsters for whom she is responsible for creating), but many are simply monsters who were reformed by luck or fate.
 Common citizens include medusae, harpies, maedars, minotaurs, and a variety of undead, along with the odd dracolisk, feyr, or manticore.

 For an outsider to enter (namely, a normal mortal), they must appear before a group of five great feyrs, who interrogate the traveller.
 The feyrs of the city, who call their association ‘The Collective Councils,’ decide if a candidate for entry is suitable, and how long someone needs to visit the Bestiary to accomplish their business.
 ‘Guests’ are given a pass which they must wear prominently about their neck at all time.
 Failing to do so can result in aggression and even expulsion by peery monsters.